Pylons/pyramid/docs/narr/project.rst

 Creating the Project
 --------------------

-In in :ref:`installing_chapter`, you created a virtual Python environment via the ``virtualenv`` command.
+In :ref:`installing_chapter`, you created a virtual Python environment via the ``virtualenv`` command.
 To start a :mod:`repoze.bfg` :term:`project`, use the ``paster`` facility installed within the virtualenv.
 In :ref:`installing_chapter` we